- About Us

 - Case Results

 Sometimes the care you receive from a doctor or hospital can go terribly wrong.
-Let the personal injury lawyers at Smith LaCien LLP, help you untangle the truth and find out if your case was handled properly by your medical providers, or if the harm could have been prevented.
-We have helped clients throughout Illinois with their medical malpractice claims.
+Let the Chicago personal injury lawyers at Smith LaCien LLP, help you untangle the truth and find out if your case was handled properly by your medical providers, or if the harm could have been prevented.
+Our law firm has helped clients throughout Illinois with their medical malpractice claims.

 When we seek out help from medical professionals, we expect to be taken care of.
 When they act in a negligent manner, it can have a massive impact on all areas of your life.
 Their carelessness can result in catastrophic injuries that leave you suffocating under medical bills or unable to work.
 We can help you hold the negligent party accountable.
 You and your loved ones deserve justice, and we are here to accomplish that.